What is lung cancer?

 If your exam suggests that you may have lung cancer, your doctor may recommend other tests, such as:

-- A PET scan, a CT scan.
+- PET scan, CT scan, or a PET-CT scan.

 - Tissue sampling.
 Doctors can use a variety of tests to examine tissue or fluid samples under a microscope and look for cancer cells.
 Tests include: